The current version of Chief Architect is supported on Mac computers that meet the system requirements for running the software.

-Specify which graphics card (GPU) is utilized by a Chief Architect program by accessing the Display settings on your Windows 10 computer.
+Specify which graphics card (GPU) is utilized by a Chief Architect program by accessing the Display settings on your Windows 10 or Windows 11 computer.

 The shader model can be identified using a Microsoft utility called DirectX Capabilities Viewer.
 If the shader model is older than version 6, but the graphics card or chip is fairly new, the display driver may need to be updated.